anubhav9454/TMBK-web/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+#------------------
+Task to do :

+1. Changes in en from fr (jahan jahan change huwa hai.)
+2. Extra content milega abhi.
+3. Whatsapp click to chat.
+4. Start creating UI Block.
+5.